rosafilgueira/cluster-code/README.md

 ### Notes

 By default, 16 nodes are used, as specified in `urika.sh`.
-The code does not scale beyond that

 `bluclubber/harness/join_normaliser.py` merges the results from each process (held in `production/bluclobber/harness/output_normaliser`) into a `joined_normaliser.yml` file in the same directory.
 However, this can result in duplicated keys in the joined files.
 For example: